WPManageNinja/paymattic-docs/docs/email-notification-settings/setup-email-notifications.md

 You can just simply enable this notification by clicking the **Toggle** button.

 To set up this Admin Email Notification according to your requirements, click the **Edit/Pencil** Icon, and follow the same procedure shown above for the **Customer Email Notification**.
+Also, you can duplicate this existing integration feed, by clicking the **Duplicate** icon.
+This allows you to recreate similar feeds with just one click.

 :::warning
 Always use the `{wp:admin_email}` shortcode in the **Email To** field for admin notifications.